Trump declares opioids a U.S. public health emergency

 The president also said the government should focus on teaching young people not to take drugs.
 “There is nothing desirable about drugs.
 They’re bad,” he said.

-Thursday’s declaration also allows the Department of Labor to issue grants to help dislocated workers affected by the crisis.
+Thursday’s declaration allows the Department of Labor to issue grants to help dislocated workers affected by the crisis.
 HIV/AIDS health funding would also be prioritized for those who need substance abuse treatment, officials said.

 As a candidate, Trump promised to address the crisis, including by building a wall on the U.S.-Mexico border to stop the flow of illicit drugs, which he touched on in his speech.